Waitrose

 The Waitrose branch in Cheadle Hulme, Stockport, built in 2007, was Waitrose's first purpose-built retail outlet in Northern England.

-Waitrose Limited, trading as Waitrose & Partners, is a British supermarket chain, founded in 1904 as Waite, Rose & Taylor, later shortened to Waitrose.
+Waitrose Limited (trade name Waitrose & Partners) is a British supermarket chain, founded in 1904 as Waite, Rose & Taylor, later shortened to Waitrose.
 In 1937, it was acquired by the John Lewis Partnership, the UK's largest employee-owned business, which continues to operate the brand.
 The company's head offices are in Bracknell, Berkshire.

 As of April 2023, Waitrose & Partners operates 329 shops across Great Britain and the Channel Islands, including 65 "little Waitrose" convenience shops.
 They also export products to 52 countries and have locations in the Middle East.

-Known for its "upmarket" reputation, as described by The Daily Telegraph and The Guardian, Waitrose has been positioned as a premium supermarket.
-However, former managing director Mark Price has said that its prices are competitive with those of Tesco, a mid-market chain.
+Known for its "upmarket" reputation, as denoted by The Daily Telegraph and The Guardian, Waitrose has been positioned as a "premium" supermarket.
+Nonetheless, in 2013, then managing director Mark Price has claimed that its prices are "competitive" with those of Tesco, a "mid-market" chain.
 The company holds a royal warrant to supply groceries, wine, and spirits to King Charles III.